fahadrafiq94/Dart_Detection/Smartdarts Final Script/readme.md

 ## How to run
 To install the dependencies, run the following command in your terminal or command prompt:
+'''bash
-'''pip install -r requirements.txt
+pip install -r requirements.txt
+'''

 To calculate the score, run the following command in your terminal or command prompt:
+'''bash
-'''python Smartdarts.py backgroung_image_path, foreground_image_path
+python Smartdarts.py backgroung_image_path, foreground_image_path
+'''